WaigFang/CMT-PROJECT/README.md

 [Here we want to explain what our program does]

 Our program's aim is to study the population growth and change over time of a system consisting of predators and their's preys.
-Thanks to the lotka volterra equations.
+Thanks to the Lotka-Volterra equations.

-**Lotka volterra equations**
+**Lotka-Volterra equations**

 $$
 \frac{dx}{dt} = \alpha x(t) - \beta x(t)y(t)